Asian Chicken Meatballs

 - 3/4 cup brown sugar or coconut sugar

 - 1/2 cup low-sodium soy sauce

 - 1 tsp. kosher salt

 - 1 Tbsp. sesame seeds

-- Add breadcrumbs to a large bowl.
+- Make the meatballs: Add breadcrumbs to a large bowl.
 Pour milk over the breadcrumbs and let stand for 5 minutes or until the breadcrumbs absorb the milk.

 - Add chicken, eggs, onion, cilantro, sour cream, salt, and pepper.
 Combine the mixture using your hands.
 It will be wet and sticky.
-Let stand at room temperature for 10 minutes before rolling.
-It will be easier to work with.
+Let stand at room temperature for 10 minutes.
+It will be easier to roll.

 - Line two large baking sheets with parchment paper.
 Roll the mixture into 1 1/2 inch balls and set on the prepared baking sheet.
 If the mixture is still sticky, rub a little olive oil over the palm of your hands before rolling the meatballs.

-- In a dutch oven or large skillet, combine all the sauce ingredients, except for the green onions and sesame seeds.
+- Make the sauce: In a dutch oven or large skillet, combine all the sauce ingredients, except for the green onions and sesame seeds.
 Bring the mixture to a slow simmer over medium-low heat and cook until the sugar dissolves.

-- Stir in the meatballs and cook until the meatballs are completely cooked through, about 7-9 minutes.
+- Stir in the meatballs and cook until the meatballs are completely cooked through about 7-9 minutes.
 Garnish with green onions and sesame seeds before serving.